 The red-shouldered soapberry bug Jadera haematoloma (Hemiptera: Heteroptera: Rhopalidae) is a scentless plant bug native to the US Gulf Coast.
 It feeds on several native plants of the soapberry family (Sapindaceae) and, since the mid-twentieth century, has adapted to live on the… Continue Reading →

 My lab at Colby College has an opening for a postdoc, supported by NSF funding through April 2019.
 The project takes an integrative set of approaches to examine the developmental mechanisms and evolution of wing polyphenism is soapberry bugs.

+What’s with the tents behind the baseball field?
 These tents contain several colonies of a native bumblebee, Bombus impatiens.
 These colonies are commercially available for large scale pollination.
 This summer our lab is investigating the expression of antimicrobial peptides in bumblebees, under… Continue Reading →